blakeb211/ames-housing/README.md

 Bagged trees with additional randomness in the feature cycling step.
 Instead of cycling through all features for best split, only cycle through a certain percentage of them.
 Both bagging and feature randomization can add a large improvment to a single decision tree, despite what intuition might tell us.

 ### Gradient Boosted Trees
-One small-ish tree is created.
+One relatively shallow tree is created.
 The model errors from that tree are treated as training data for a new tree.
 Repeat.
 Popular packages like XGBoost add in several other techniques like bagging, feature randomization, regularization, and more.

 ### Neural Network
 The layer sizes of the neural network (layer sizes) is chosen.
 Since the feedforward NN used here has 4 layers, it is a "deep" net.
 Numerical optimization (backpropagation, gradient descent) is done to find the weights that minimize the performance metric (loss function).
 See the GPT transformer diagram for an idea of how complex "deep learning" network architectures can get.